pjasicek/OpenClaw/README.md

   - Some web browsers does not support `.wav` file formats. *Microsoft?
 Again?*
   - All web browsers does not support `.xmi` (MIDI) file formats.
 This files should be converted to another compatible formats. **All MIDI audio are disabled for now**.
   - Some specific `SDL_Mixer` audio functions aren't implemented (*you can find it by `TODO: [EMSCRIPTEN]` search query*) but the game is playable.
+  - Death and teleport fade in effects are broken.
+Emscripten erases graphic buffer after each draw call.
+Do not use buffer from previous calls.
+  - There is a [FireFox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1292053) with a very long story which doesn't allow to prevent ALT default actions.
+ALT key presses will open window menu.
+Workarounds:
+    - Contribute to Mozilla and finally close this bug.
+    - Use fullscreen mode.
+    - Disable default ALT actions in FireFox `about:config` properties.

 # In-game images
   -  **TODO** - add screenshots